badisbezz/badisbezz/README.md

 ## 👨‍💻 About Me

-I'm a passionate software developer focused on creating **intelligent and impactful applications**.
+I am a software developer focused on creating **intelligent and impactful applications**.
 I specialize in **mobile development with Flutter** and am currently diving deep into **AI integration** to build smart, efficient tools for everyday life.

 - 🎓 Bachelor’s Degree in Computer Science.
 - 🔍 Exploring the intersection of **AI, UX, and mobile technologies**.